ARM-software/psa-api/doc/crypto/appendix/encodings.rst

 WPA3-SAE password token encoding
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-WPA3-SAE can use either elliptic curve or Diffie-Hellman cipher suites.
+WPA3-SAE is defined to use either elliptic curve or finite field groups.
-These use distinct STRUCT-TYPE values, and use the same FAMILY values as elliptic curve and Diffie-Hellman key types.
+These use distinct STRUCT-TYPE values, and use the same FAMILY values as elliptic curve and finite field Diffie-Hellman key types.

 .. rubric:: WPA3-SAE password tokens using elliptic curves